-Her areas of expertise include knowledge management, information architecture, collaboration and intranet strategy, user adoption, governance and business value metrics.
-Sue’s client list includes many of the Fortune 500 along with some of the world’s leading academic, professional services, and not-for-profit organizations.
+Sue’s areas of expertise include knowledge management, information architecture, collaboration and intranet strategy, user adoption, governance, and business value metrics.
 Immediately prior to establishing her own consulting practice, Sue led the Portals, Collaboration, and Content Management practice for Dell Professional Services.
-Sue has more than 30 years of experience as a technology consultant, holding leadership positions at Dell, Plural, and American Management Systems, Inc (AMS).

 Sam Marshall, ClearBox Consulting (UK)

-Sam Marshall is the owner of ClearBox Consulting and has specialised in intranets and the digital workplace for over for over 17 years, working with companies such as AstraZeneca, AkzoNobel, Sony, Rio Tinto, SABMiller and BBC.
+Sam Marshall is the owner of ClearBox Consulting and has specialised in intranets and the digital workplace for over 18 years, working with companies such as AstraZeneca, AkzoNobel, TUI Travel, Sony and Vodafone.
 His current activities focus on intranet and digital workplace strategy, the business side of SharePoint, and the use of enterprise social tools.

 He is a regular keynote speaker at international conferences and has been named a ‘Contributor of the year’ for his CMSWire column for the past six years running.
 In 2015 Sam was given the Intranet Now award for ‘remarkable contribution to the intranet community’.